 From 2001 to 2003, Dr Dara worked as a World Health Organization (WHO) Medical Officer in the Russian Federation, providing technical assistance to national health authorities, as well as TB and TB/HIV control services across the country.
 From 2003 to 2010, he worked as a senior consultant of KNCV Tuberculosis Foundation in different WHO regions, mainly in the fields of MDR-TB, TB/HIV and infection prevention and control.
 Since 2008 he has been appointed as the Chair of scientific working group of TB control in prisons for the International Union Against Tuberculosis and Lung Diseases, and since February 2015 he has served as Associate Editor of the International Journal of Tuberculosis and Lung Diseases.
 From 2010 to 2014, Dr Dara led the WHO Regional Office for Europe's TB and MDR-TB programme, providing technical assistance to the Member States in prevention and control of drug-resistant TB.
-From 2014 to 2016, based at WHO Office at European Union in Brussels, he worked as WHO Senior Advisor for communicable diseases, health emergencies and leading the Joint Tuberculosis, HIV and viral hepatitis programme at the WHO Regional Office for Europe.
+From 2014 to 2016, based at WHO Office at European Union in Brussels, he worked as WHO Senior Advisor for communicable diseases, health emergencies and humanitarian response.
+Since October 2016, he has been coordinating communicable diseases and leading the Joint Tuberculosis, HIV and viral hepatitis programme at the WHO Regional Office for Europe.